FOLLOW US

 If you choose to travel, research your destinations and get appropriate travel insurance.
 Insurance should cover your itinerary, planned activities and expenses in an emergency.

 The authorities in Russia set and enforce entry rules.
-If you’re not sure how these requirements apply to you, contact Russia’s embassy or consulate in the UK.
+If you’re not sure how these requirements apply to you, contact the Russian Embassy or a consulate in the UK.

 COVID-19 rules